jcamilleri-scottlogic/sl-blog/_posts/2025-09-09-greener-ai-lit-review.markdown

 AI’s environmental footprint is measurable and reducible, but progress depends on integrating measurement, mitigation, and governance into a unified framework.
 The evidence converges on three imperatives:

-- **Measure comprehensively** — Include training, inference, and embodied hardware emissions.
+- **Measure comprehensively**: Include training, inference, and embodied hardware emissions.
-- **Report transparently** — Declare boundaries, functional units, and assumptions to enable comparability.
+- **Report transparently**: Declare boundaries, functional units, and assumptions to enable comparability.
-- **Govern at the system level** — Pair efficiency improvements with demand-side controls to ensure absolute emissions reductions.
+- **Govern at the system level**: Pair efficiency improvements with demand-side controls to ensure absolute emissions reductions.

+### Key takeaways:

+- **Life cycle boundaries matter**: what you include changes the story.
+- **Training vs inference**: inference often outweighs training over time.
+- **Carbon ≠ energy ≠ water**: each has its own drivers and mitigation paths.
+- **Narratives diverge**: both “AI is a problem” and “AI is a solution” can be true.
+- **Mitigation is possible**: batching, caching, model choice, and location all help.

+**Action you can take today**: Start tracking energy, carbon, and water in your CI pipeline, and show the numbers in your PRs or a regular report.

 Without shared standards and life cycle-inclusive reporting, efficiency gains risk being cosmetic.
 With them, environmental performance could become as visible and competitive a metric as accuracy or speed — aligning AI’s development with global climate goals.